Trustmark Centre Sells for Nearly $20M

 The building will also be the new location for Avison Young’s Memphis office.

+“This acquisition enables us to relocate our offices into a prominently located building, while accommodating future growth plans for our operations,” Soefker said.

-Specializing in the acquisition, management and re-positioning of office, industrial and retail properties, Magnolia also owns several notable buildings in Tennessee, including the CMT Building and Terrazzo in Nashville and Two Center Square in Knoxville.
+Specializing in the acquisition, management and re-positioning of office, industrial and retail properties, Magnolia Capital Investments also owns several notable buildings in Tennessee, including the CMT Building where County Music Television is headquartered, and the 15-story mixed-use Terrazzo building, both in Nashville, and Two Center Square in Knoxville.

+“Given the ideal location and the partnership’s strategic business plan, which includes numerous building renovations while providing superior management, this property is positioned well to benefit from the continued demand for quality office assets along the Poplar Corridor,” Soefker said.